openssl/openssl/doc/designs/quic-design/qlog.md

 - Partial wildcard matches are not supported at this time.

 Each term is applied in sequence, therefore later items in the filter override earlier items.
-In the example above, for example, all events are enabled, then the `quic:version_information` event is disabled, then all events are disabled, then the `quic:packet_sent` event is reenabled.
+In the example above, for example, all event types are enabled, then the `quic:version_information` event is disabled, then all event types are disabled, then the `quic:packet_sent` event is reenabled.

 Some examples of more normal filters include:

-- `*` (or `+*`): enable all events
+- `*` (or `+*`): enable all event types

-- `quic:version_information quic:packet_sent`: enable some events explicitly
+- `quic:version_information quic:packet_sent`: enable some event types explicitly

-- `* -quic:version_information`: enable all events except certain events
+- `* -quic:version_information`: enable all event types except certain ones

 See also
 --------